programmfabrik/easydb-documentation/content/technical/types/event/_index.en.md

 All event types share some common attributes.
 They may be NULL in some cases:

-- pollable: whether this event is returned when polling - in the list below, the tag `pollable` shows which events are pollable
+- `pollable`: whether this event is returned when polling - in the list below, the tag `pollable` shows which events are pollable
-- schema: if the event is related to an object, this shows if it is a "user" or "base" object
+- `schema`: if the event is related to an object, this shows if it is a `"user"` or `"base"` object
-- objecttype: if the event is related to an object, its objecttype (user schema) or base type (base schema)
+- `objecttype`: if the event is related to an object, its objecttype (user schema) or base type (base schema)
-- object_id: if the event is related to an object, its ID
+- `object_id`: if the event is related to an object, its ID
-- object_version: if the event is related to an object, its version
+- `object_version`: if the event is related to an object, its version
-- session: if the event was triggered during a session, the session ID
+- `session`: if the event was triggered during a session, the session ID
-- user: if the event was triggered during a session, the user ID
+- `user`: if the event was triggered during a session, the user ID

 ### API_CALL